Chart Color Schemes

 Lawson's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Lawson's health outcomes data shows excellent results across all age groups, with a very low prevalence of common health conditions.
-Approximately 60% (1,717 people) have private health cover, compared to 57.1% in Australian Capital Territory.
+Health outcomes data shows exceptional results across Lawson, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is approximately 60% of the total population (1744 people), compared to 57.1% across Australian Capital Territory.

-Mental health issues and asthma are the most prevalent medical conditions, affecting 6.7% and 6.5% of residents respectively.
-A total of 84.0% of residents report being completely free from medical ailments, compared to 68.1% across Australian Capital Territory.
-Lawson has a lower percentage of seniors aged 65 and over at 3.0% (87 people), compared to the 15.3% in Australian Capital Territory.
-Health outcomes among seniors are notably strong and align with the overall population's health profile.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 6.7% and 6.5% of residents respectively.
+84.0% of residents declare themselves completely clear of medical ailments, compared to 68.1% across Australian Capital Territory.
+Lawson has 3.0% of residents aged 65 and over (88 people), which is lower than the 15.3% in Australian Capital Territory.
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health